Nathan-Yennupiak/Nathan-Yennupiak/README.md

 # 💫 About Me:
 I am a software developer, creative writer and graphic designer.
 I love finding solutions to problems, speaking and tutoring.<br><br>As a developer, I pay attention to details in order to find appropraaite solutions to solving problems and building new things.
 My Mantra is : Inspring People, transforming lives.
-When I'm away from my PC, I read books, write and listen to podcasts.<br><br>What is Up with me?:<br><br>👨🏻‍💻 I’m currently working on something cool;
+When I'm away from my PC, I read books, write and listen to podcasts.<br><br>What is Up with me?:<br><br>

-🚀 I’m currently learning Backend development with Node-Js), GetX state management in Flutter and Api Integration; 💬 Ask me about anything, I am happy to help;
+👨🏻‍💻 I’m currently learning Backend development with Node-Js), GetX state management in Flutter and Api Integration; 💬 Ask me about anything, I am happy to help;
 📫 How to reach me: nathanyennupiak1@gmail.com;